 - Students will synthesize their knowledge of development with the practice of development in an applied context.

-- Students will be challenged to explore their faith commitments and moral convictions in light of development issues and practices and will be encouraged to view development work as vocation and/or religious calling.
+- Students will be challenged to explore their faith commitments and moral convictions in light of development issues and practices and will be encouraged to view development work as a vocation and/or a religious calling.

 Requirements for a Development Studies Minor (22)

 |Required Classes (10 Credits)||10|